BaguaSys/tutorials/src/faq_troubleshooting.md

 ## Error when compiling bagua_core

 If some of the error messages below are issued during your compiling bagua_core, make sure `CUDA_LIBRARY_PATH` environment variable is correctly set, and the CUDA library path is added to `LD_LIBRARY_PATH` environment variable as well.
-You should also make sure that these environment variables are set before you installing MPI and hwloc.
+These environment variables should be correctly set before you installing MPI and hwloc.

 ```
 error: empty search path given via `-L`